Coronavirus: Online library resources and support for students

 Using your UAL username and password, you can access all online resources off campus via our website.

-This is the scale of our online resources:
+Here's a few fun facts about the scale of our resources:

 - In 2018/19 we purchased 17,000 e-book titles.